 She raised thousands of dollars for the Syrian Kids Foundation & the Canadian Breast Cancer Foundation through non profit music album sales.
 She was an invited composer to the joint concert between the Orquesta Sinfonica de Bergara & SOS Racismo in the Basque country, raising thousands of euros for El Sistema Greece's children refugee music integration program.

 Her orchestral music was performed by the Belgian National Orchestra,Vermont Symphony, Friedenauerkammerensemble, Luneburg Symphony, & the Syrian Expat Philharmonic (of which she’s a composer in residence) to name a few, in venues like Konzerthaus Berlin, Philharmonie Berlin, BOZAR, Malmo Live Konserthus, & Elbphilharmonie.
 Her instrumental music was performed in Finland, Norway, Hawaii, Jerusalem, & Carnegie Hall.
 She brought some of her film scores to the concert stage.She was commissioned by Betty Productions (London Olympics 2012) to compose music for the UAE 48th official celebration, which was recorded by the London Symphony & played at a huge audio-visual show in December 2019 with 30K attendees.
 She just got commissioned to compose a cello concerto by the Vermont Symphony.

-Suad gave interviews to BBC, NPR, Der Tagesspiegel, Radio Canada, Mother Jones, Radio Euskadi, & France Info.
-She speaks Arabic, English, French, & Spanish, holds an additional Bachelor in Education, & is publicly represented by Core Music Agency.
+Suad gave interviews in four languages to BBC, NPR, Der Tagesspiegel, Radio Canada, Mother Jones, Radio Euskadi, & France Info.
+She speaks Arabic, English, French, Spanish, & holds an additional Bachelor in Education.
+She is a Screen Composer's Guild of Canada Board Member, a member of the Alliance for Women Film Composers, & is publicly represented by Core Music Agency.